altonliew11/altonliew11/README.md

 Front-end Developer
 -------------------

-I am a front-end developer with some experience in back-end development and also cyber security.
+I am a front-end developer with some experience in back-end development as well as cyber security.
+Hoping to be a Fullstack developer in the future.

 * 🌍  I'm based in Australia
 * ✉️  You can contact me at [altonliew25@yahoo.com](mailto:altonliew25@yahoo.com)